bentonow/bento-dotnet-sdk/BUILD.md

 - Runs tests (if available)
 - Creates DLL artifacts for regular builds
 - **On tag push**: Replaces version `1.0.0` with tag version, creates release with artifacts

-### 2. Manual Release Publisher (`publish-release.yml`)

-**Triggers:**
-- Manual workflow dispatch with version input

-**What it does:**
-- Validates version format
-- Creates and pushes git tag
-- Builds release with specified version
-- Creates GitHub Release with artifacts

 ## Release Process